gevans/koi/README.md

  * Please try not to mess with the version or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

+## Special Thanks

+[Shopify](https://github.com/Shopify)'s [Active Merchant](https://github.com/Shopify/active_merchant) gem, written by Tobias Luetke, Cody Fauser, and contributors, has made integrating with various payment gateways much more enjoyable when working with Ruby.
+A lot of thought has been put into it which has motivated me to port it to PHP.

 ## Copyright

 Copyright (c) 2012 Gabriel Evans.
 See LICENSE.txt for further details.